 Take the time to check yourself out thoroughly.
 Are you in pain?
 Do you notice any cuts, bruises, or other obvious signs of injury?
 Do you feel faint or dizzy?
 Is exercising a full range of motion painful or difficult?
 You should seek medical care eight away unless you’re absolutely sure you haven’t sustained an injury.

-Once you’ve been checked out by a medical professional, the next step is to contact a personal injury law firm.
+Once you’ve been checked out by a medical professional, the next step is to contact a personal injury lawyer.
 Here’s why:

 - Recovering from an injury is never cheap: Along with medical care, you’ll probably deal with lost time at work and the costs of prescription or over the counter medications.

 - Insurance companies often try to lowball accident victims: In other words, they try to pressure people like you into accepting a token settlement.
 The idea is to protect its profit margin at your expense.